 A Unique Approach

-Students, who have come from 27 states and five foreign countries, are part of a cohort team, meaning they start and finish the program together.
+Students, who have come from 30 states and seven foreign countries, are part of a cohort team, meaning they start and finish the program together.
 Students provide mutual support and assistance, and are afforded opportunities for professional sharing and cooperative activity.
 Many graduates are convinced that the relationships forged with their peers and faculty were critical to successful completion of the degree.

 In support of a fast-start on the dissertation each student is assigned to a full-time